straup/open311-simple/api-methods.md

 **Notes**

-All dates should be passed to the API (and returned in results) using the [W3C DateTime format](http://www.w3.org/TR/NOTE-datetime).
+* All dates should be passed to the API (and returned in results) using the [W3C DateTime format](http://www.w3.org/TR/NOTE-datetime).

+* All geographic data should be passed to the API using the [WGS84](http://spatialreference.org/ref/epsg/4326/) projection.

-Parameterless searches are not permitted.
+* Parameterless searches are not permitted.
 You must define at least one search criteria.

 **Example**

 	GET http://example.gov/open311-simple/?method=open311.incidents.search

-	_TBW_
+	TBW